fabricio-p/fabricio-p/README.md

  - WeeChat<br />
    Still haven't used that once.
  - CMake<br />
-   I don't use it, I just need it to build other projects.
+   I don't use it, I just need it to build other projects that do.

 ## Interests (preferably C-based)